Peer to Peer Climate Finance

 - the same millions of kids in the streets

-The paradigmatic Arrow-Theorem of 2nd millenium economic theory claims that agreement on optimal investments in public goods is impossible and is often interpreted to claim that any attempt to make them is thus futile.
-While the math is flawless, the assumptions made in the seminal paper are obviously rubbish and optimality is not required to deliver results.
-Still, the design of a decision mechanism to determine who gets exactly how much support from a global public good fund during the transition to a zero emissions scenario is a problem far beyond the scope of this paper — The protocols for reaching such agreement on what would constitute “Climate Justice” in the distribution of climate finance in the time frame required remain an unsolved problem and probably require the global online deliberative democracy hinted at previously.
+It is not the goal of this paper to present a complete design for a global decision mechanism to determine who gets exactly how much support from a global public good fund during the transition to a zero emissions scenario — This is a problem far beyond the scope of this paper.
+The protocols for reaching such agreement on what would constitute “Climate Justice” in the distribution of climate finance in the time frame required remain an unsolved problem and probably require the global online deliberative democracy hinted at previously.

 Nevertheless, a simple heuristic can shortcut the complicated details: Any mechanism that meets the demand for Climate Justice must at least deliver basic clean energy services to schools in least developed countries.
 This task should be solvable in a few years at most from an engineering perspective.
 The experiment therefore focuses on doing just that.